Sydney-Informatics-Hub/nfcoreWorkshopTesting/Part2/exercise5/README.md

 - Discuss the importance of reading the tool documentation for key tools in the workflow to decide on customised parameters
 - Identify which tool parameters are included by nf-core, either hard-coded or customisable as a workflow argument either by command line or parameters file
 - Learn how to specify additional external arguments to a process ie those that are available to the tool but not covered by nf-core arguments
+- Perform a little troubleshooting by exploring QC, workflow code and command file

 ---------------------
 ## Testing reflection